jpoell/mutload/README.md

 - bcftools (1.12)
 - R (3.6 or 4) and the foreach package

 Suggested versions are in parentheses.
-For most software newer versions are expected to work at well, except for UnifiedConsensusMaker.py (also see Notes below).
+For most software newer versions are expected to work as well, except for UnifiedConsensusMaker.py (also see Notes below).

 Notes:
 The Loeb lab has a newer version of their Duplex Consensus Sequencing Pipeline, but that is not the one used here.